Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing group owner to school for the file hello
+changing the owner to vincent and the group owner to staff for all the working directories